aclark4life/geomyidae/CGI.md

 	S: Hello my friend.

-## DYNAMIC CGI
+## Dynamic CGI

-For using  dynamic CGI, the  file needs to  end in »dcgi«,  which will switch on  the interpretation of the  returned lines by the  server.
+For using  dynamic CGI, the  file needs to  end in "dcgi",  which will switch on  the interpretation of the  returned lines by the  server.
 The interpreted for- mat is the same as in the .gph files.